Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “In my opinion, regular sales reviews are critical to goal setting,” says CardAccounts‘ Ollie Smith.

-“After setting your monthly targets, you need to efficiently track them.
+“After setting your monthly targets, you need to efficiently track them with a sales dashboard.
 By doing this you will be able to modify these targets should circumstances change and more importantly, you will know if it is realistic.”

 Smith adds: “This insight will greatly assist your sales planning for the future, and increases your chances of success.”